q-0q/blog/docs/writing/index.md

 "*The next-largest thing like that creature is miles from here.
 Anything that heard the blast would have gone running, anyways!*" Her voice brought him back down, laying back against a bed of grass.
 He dimmed the lamp with a quiet word and fell asleep under the shifting night sky.

-***
+---

+Out, down, and deep the land arched from them.
+The world around them was born of sullen stone, the cliffs hung low with their age, and the hills rolled begrudgingly through the long years, grinding towards their fate as dust to the far south.
+The clearing night air held the outburst of the weapon in it like a wound.
+It whimpered high up into the sky, until cresting the clouds where it was comforted by the light of the moon.

-Fifteen days west, packed tightly into the seawardmost point of a cliffed peninsula, was the glittering coastal city of Whitewatch.
-The vibrantly colored tile roofs of the town below were surrounded in a crown of high towers along the cliffside that sparkled under the cloudless skies.
-Gold wisps of glittering enchantment meshed between the towers, softly veiling the city in an effect.
+Over the pines, past the Teeth, and fifteen days due west, where the land embraced the sea, a cliffed peninsula stood out of the water.
+Orderly pastures weaved along the estuaries where squat, stone settlements with thatched roofs clustered infrequently, then more densely as the lands flowed up into the peninsula, where, packed tightly into the seawardmost point of a the cliffs, sprung a city.
+The vibrantly colored tile roofs of the town below were surrounded in a crown of high towers along the cliffside that glinted gently in the moon under the clear night sky.

-The tower on the northern coast was not the largest, but was as uniquely impressive as the others.
-The towers held the conferences of the magisters.
+A connection meshed between the towers, softly veiling the city in an effect.
+The tower on the northern coast balanced on an embankment, perched soundly over the explosive crashing of the sea below.
+From the tower's finials were tied immensely long white ribbons that trailed down towards the city, dancing above the streets in the ocean's calm breeze.
+The tower's top was flat, with large, ornate crenellations, and ranks of freely exposed chambers climbed down the sides.

 ---